tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 Of course, the traces can be combined into a single file as shown above.

-Finally, you can enable ascii tracing for all interfaces in the system, with associated protocol being the same type as that managed by the device helper.::
+Finally, you can enable ASCII tracing for all interfaces in the system, with associated protocol being the same type as that managed by the device helper.::

   helper.EnableAsciiIpv4All ("prefix");

-This would result in a number of ascii trace files being created, one for every interface in the system related to a protocol of the type managed by the helper.
+This would result in a number of ASCII trace files being created, one for every interface in the system related to a protocol of the type managed by the helper.
 All of these files will follow the <prefix>-n<node id>-i<interface.tr convention.
 Combining all of the traces into a single file is accomplished